-NESN College Hockey Podcast: BC-Denver Preview, Conversation With Dave Flint
+NESN

 What a weekend in college hockey.

-There were premier matchups and some shocking upsets in Hockey East and around the country in a slate that shook up the national rankings.
+There were premier matchups and shocking upsets, both in Hockey East and around the country, in a slate that shook up the national rankings.
 No. 6 Boston College looks like a contender following a two-win weekend, while UMass Lowell played spoiler to two-time defending champs Minnesota-Duluth.

-It all leads perfectly into another packed lineup of games this week, where the Eagles are slated to take on the new No. 1, Denver in a matchup you can view Saturday on NESN Plus.
+It all leads perfectly into another packed lineup of games this week, in which the Eagles are slated to take on the new No. 1, Denver, in a matchup you can view Saturday on NESN Plus.

-NESN.com’s Dakota Randall and Michael McMahon react to the weekend that was, preview next week’s action and interview Northeastern women’s head coach Dave Flint ahead of his team’s Hockey East opener against UNH on Episode 3 of the “NESN College Hockey Podcast.”
+NESN.com’s Dakota Randall and Michael McMahon react to the weekend that was, preview this week’s action and interview Northeastern women’s head coach Dave Flint ahead of his team’s Hockey East opener against UNH in Episode 3 of the “NESN College Hockey Podcast.”

 Here’s the full schedule of college hockey action on NESN: